GiottoVerducci/rulebook2024/content.md

 A wounded vampire goes to torpor after all remaining damage is handled (see [**Torpor**](https://www.vekn.net/rulebook#torpor)).

+> **DIFFERENT KINDS OF DAMAGE**\
+> \
-**Normal damage**: Any damage which is not specified otherwise.
+> **Normal damage**: Any damage which is not specified otherwise.\
+>\

-**Environmental damage:** Any damage not inflicted by a minion either as a strike, or by an explicit effect ("this minion inflicts...") is environmental.
-Environmental damage can have no source (such as the damage inflicted by a Carrion Crows) or a non-minion source (such as the damage inflicted by a retainer).
+> **Environmental damage:** Any damage not inflicted by a minion either as
+> a strike, or by an explicit effect ("this minion inflicts...") is
+> environmental.
+Environmental damage can have no source (such as the
+> damage inflicted by a Carrion Crows) or a non-minion source (such as the
+> damage inflicted by a retainer).\
+>\

-Note that damage that is not inflicted by a strike (such as environmental damage from Carrion Crows or Murder of Crows) cannot be dodged, since dodging only protects from the opponent's strike.
+> Note that damage that is not inflicted by a strike (such as environmental

-**Aggravated damage:** Some damage is described as aggravated damage, such as damage from fire, sunlight, or from the claws or fangs of some other supernatural creatures, including some vampires.
-Aggravated damage differs from normal damage in two ways: aggravated damage cannot be mended, and aggravated damage can burn a vampire if that vampire is already wounded.
-Since it cannot be mended, the vampire does not burn any blood to mend it, but instead becomes wounded (goes straight to torpor), unless the damage has been prevented.
+> damage from Carrion Crows or Murder of Crows) cannot be dodged, since
+> dodging only protects from the opponent's strike.\
+> \
+> **Aggravated damage:** Some damage is described as aggravated damage,
+> such as damage from fire, sunlight, or from the claws or fangs of some
+> other supernatural creatures, including some vampires.
+Aggravated damage
+> differs from normal damage in two ways: aggravated damage cannot be
+> mended, and aggravated damage can burn a vampire if that vampire is
+> already wounded.
+Since it cannot be mended, the vampire does not burn
+> any blood to mend it, but instead becomes wounded (goes straight to
+> torpor), unless the damage has been prevented.\
+> \

-Aggravated damage done to a wounded vampire can burn the vampire outright.
-A wounded vampire is one that has taken damage that they failed to mend or one that is in torpor or on their way to torpor.
+> Aggravated damage done to a wounded vampire can burn the vampire outright.
+A wounded vampire is one that has taken damage that they
+> failed to mend or one that is in torpor or on their way to torpor.

 For each point of aggravated damage that is successfully inflicted on a wounded vampire, they must burn 1 blood to prevent their destruction.
 If